maxmilton/solid-router/README.md

 - Simple — single top level router, no nesting, no context, handles all `<a>` clicks
 - Light — doesn't try to reinvent the wheel; under the hood it's an abstraction on top of Solid's built-in Switch and Match components
 - Flexible path matching — static paths, parameters, optional parameters, wildcards, and optional fallback when no match
-- URL search query parsing
+- URL search query params parsing

 ## Installation